katelynburke/citi_bike_analytics/README.md

 ## Visualizations Created:
 - Start/End Station Popularity
 - Top 10 Stations to Begin and End a Ride
+- Bottom 10 Stations to Begin and End a Ride
 - Rides Taken by Birth Year/Age
 - Top Bikes (by ID number) that Most Likely Need Repair
 - Rider Type: Customers vs. Subscribers